Ayushpremrocks/Weatherly-Weather-Web-Appilcation/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License
+## License
-Distributed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Contact
 Ayush Prem - [GitHub Profile](https://github.com/ayushpremrocks)